thebertster/avi-python-scripts/README.md

 object_to_hcl.py makes use of `terraform import` and `terraform show` commands and should work in older version of Terraform.

-object_to_hcl2.py makes use of import blocks and the experemintal config generation feature of `terraform plan` introduced in Terraform version 1.5.
+object_to_hcl2.py makes use of import blocks and the experimental config generation feature of `terraform plan` introduced in Terraform version 1.5.

 Both scripts take the same parameters.